Stacy Lewis

-Stacy Lewis (born February 16, 1985) is an American professional golfer on the U.S.-based LPGA Tour.
-She has won two major championships: the Kraft Nabisco Championship in 2011 and the Women's British Open in 2013.
-She was ranked number one in the Women's World Golf Rankings for four weeks in 2013, and reclaimed the position in June 2014 with a victory at the ShopRite LPGA Classic for another 21 weeks.
+Stacy Lewis (born February 16, 1985) is an American professional golfer.
+She played on the U.S.-based LPGA Tour.
+She has won two major championships: the 2011 Kraft Nabisco Championship and the 2013 Women's British Open.
+She was ranked number one in the Women's World Golf Rankings for 25 weeks between 2013 and 2014.

 Early life

 Lewis was born on February 16, 1985, in Toledo, Ohio.
-She grew up in Texas at The Woodlands outside of Houston, and graduated from The Woodlands High School in 2003.
+She grew up in Texas at The Woodlands outside of Houston.
 Suffering from scoliosis, which was diagnosed at age 11 and treated by a spinal fusion when she was in high school, she missed her first collegiate golf season recovering from the surgery.
+In 2003, she graduated from The Woodlands High School.

 Amateur career

 Lewis was a decorated amateur and a four-time All-American at the University of Arkansas.
 She redshirted her first year while recovering from her back surgery.
 As a redshirt freshman in 2005, she won the Southeastern Conference Tournament and was named SEC Freshman Golfer of the Year.
 In 2006, she won the Women's Western Amateur.

 In her 2007 season, though a back injury kept Lewis out of the SEC Tournament, she won the NCAA Division I Championship and was selected Golf Digest Amateur of the Year.
 She also received the National Golf Coaches Association Dinah Shore Trophy.
 Following the college season, she won the 92nd Women's Southern Amateur and finished second in individual play in leading the U.S. team to a victory at the Copa de las Americas.

 Lewis qualified for the 2007 U.S. Women's Open in North Carolina, shot 78-73 in the tournament and missed the cut by three strokes to finish tied for 93rd.
 Two months later, Lewis finished first in the 2007 LPGA NW Arkansas Championship, a professional LPGA tournament.
 Due to rain, the tournament was shortened to one round and Lewis's win was declared unofficial.

 In her senior season in 2008, Lewis again won the SEC Tournament and was selected SEC Golfer of the Year and SEC Golf Scholar Athlete of the Year.
 She was named to the ESPN the Magazine Academic All-America team for the second time and NGCA All-America for the fourth time.
 She graduated from Arkansas in 2008 with a bachelor's degree in Finance and Accounting.

 As a member of U.S. Curtis Cup team in 2008, Lewis became the first player ever to go 5–0 in a single Curtis Cup.
 The 2008 edition was held at the Old Course at St Andrews in Scotland in late May and early June, and was her last competition as an amateur.
 The U.S. won 13 to 7 for a sixth consecutive victory over Great Britain & Ireland.